 Lecture Series on Sustainable Real Estate // SS 25

-The lectures take place on Mondays between 11:30 a.m. and 1:00 p.m. in Room 1100 (TUM Main Campus) and are open to guests.
+The lectures took place on Mondays between 11:30 a.m. and 1:00 p.m. in Room 1100 (TUM Main Campus) and were open to guests.

 Interdisciplinary Project Week // January 2025